 Place of birth: Moroto, Uganda

 What do you want to be when you grow up?
-I want to become a bank manager
+I want to become a social worker

 Why?
-So I can keep people’s money safe
+So I can associate with many people

 What is your favorite color?
 Pink

 What are your hobbies?
-Playing jokes and pranks
+Playing jokes, playing netball and watching movies